maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 ## Prediction function

-We can build a predictor that takes as an input the name of the song and the singer, creates the features, and output the probability of being a hit.
-Since the algorithm has never been trained on 2019 songs, we can feed it with recent songs and observe the outcome.
+We can build a predictor that takes the name of the song and the singer as an input, creates the features, and outputs the probability of a song being a hit.
+Since the algorithm has never been trained on songs from 2019, we can feed it with recent songs and observe the outcome.

-We can recall the whole pipeline first :
+Let’s recall the whole pipeline first:

 ![image](https://maelfabien.github.io/assets/images/expl5_22.png)

-Let's build this pipeline and try it with "Lover" by Taylor Swift, a song that was recently published when we wrote the article:
+Let’s build this pipeline and try it with “Lover” by Taylor Swift, a song that was recently released when we wrote this article:

 ```python
 def model_prediction(artist, title):